momentum-cohort-2018-10/kb/w1/README.md

 ## Day 1

+_Question of the day:_ What does a developer do all day?

 - Developer setup
 - Command line basics (.bash_profile, cat, less, man)
 - Git concepts and commands (clone, add, commit, push)